Arunesh-Gour/Aquaponics_System/README.rst

 --------
 ..
 How to build the project after working on it.
    Commands and explanation.
+No build instructions.
+Simply setup and run.

 Deploying / Publishing
 ----------------------
 ..
 How to build and release a new version?
    Commands and explanation.
+Publishing not supported yet.

 Versioning
 ==========